tsleng93/SchoolReopeningStrategies/README.md

 # ReadMe - Quantifying within-school SARS-CoV-2 transmission

-The model code is written in Matlab, and has been tested on Matlab 2019a.
+The model code is written in Matlab, and has been tested on Matlab 2019a and Matlab 2021a.
 No non-standard hardware is required to run the model code.

 Relevant scripts and functions are contained in the subfolder 'FittedModel'.
 By downloading this subfolder, a user will be able to run the relevant model functions.
 This download should be completed in a few minutes.
 We extend the model described in 'interactingyeargroups.m' to incorporate greater aspects of realism.